QuidLabs/Moulinette/README.md

 is *not* today's," 46% avg ROI
 (before accounting liabilities);
 the receivables are collateral
-for future cash flow from ETH
+for future cash flow from ΞTH
 getting deployed into UniV3,

 fees retained to capitalise QD...